UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module2/module2_06.md

 Notes:

-We use `header=2` to indicate where our dataframe begins (2 being the index position or the row that contains the column labels).
+We use `header=2` to indicate that the data actually begins at position 2.

 That’s looking much better.